 Director – Terence Fisher, Screenplay – Jimmy Sangster, Producer – Michael Carreras, Photography – Jack Asher, Music – Franz Reizenstein, Special Effects – Bill Warrington, Makeup – Roy Ashton, Production Design – Bernard Robinson.
 Production Company – Hammer Film Productions.

 Peter Cushing (John Banning), Christopher Lee (The Mummy/Kharis), Yvonne Furneaux (Isobel Banning/Princess Ananka), George Pastell (Mehemet Bey), Eddie Byrne (Inspector Mulrooney), Felix Aylmer (Stephen Banning), Raymond Huntley (Joseph Whemple), Michael Ripper (Poacher), Willoughby Gray (Dr Reilly)

-UK’s Hammer Films had great success after emerging with The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958), which revitalised the British horror film and created a major new industry – for which see Anglo-Horror Films.
+UK’s Hammer Films had great success after making The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958), which gave an enormous shot of adrenalin to the British horror film and created a major new industry – for which see Anglo-Horror Films.
 Both of these were remakes of properties that had been filmed by Universal Studios over two decades earlier with Dracula (1931) and Frankenstein (1931), which Universal had then spun out into a series of sequels.

 Certainly, Hammer give the film gorgeous colour and production value that the Universal films never had – the flashbacks to the pageantry of Ancient Egypt (even though clearly produced on cut-price sets) looks fabulous.
 The Ancient Egyptian flashback scenes impress with the colour and the elegance of detail.